Pope and the Vatican

 TICKETS FOR PAPAL AUDIENCES: Although we are not able to provide tickets for the Papal Masses, we are about to do so for the Wednesday General Audiences, at 10:30 AM.
 Because of the deluge of requests we have been receiving, we are slower than usual to respond, so please be patient.

-PAPAL AUDIENCES IN February and March:
+PAPAL AUDIENCES IN AUGUST:

 We do not receive tickets for any other Papal events or liturgies, only the Wednesday General Audiences.
 Please do not ask us for tickets to the Christimas, Holy Week, Easter, Canonization or any other Masses and services at the which the Pope is the Presider.
 We are not able to acquire these tickets for you, only for the Wednesday audiences.